WHY BUSINESSES NEED TO STOP ASKING AGENCIES FOR PROPOSALS

 How a Roadmap Helps

 So what is a Roadmap?
-Simply put, a Roadmap offers a deep dive into your business problem and a list of proposed actions (with accurate pricing) for what it will take to fix it.
+Simply put, a Roadmap offers a deep dive into your business problem and a list of proposed actions (with far more accurate pricing) for what it will take to fix it.
 Importantly, a Roadmap isn’t a guess.
 It tells you what you can expect, what turns and twists are likely to be encountered, and how long it will take to get to your destination.
 Best of all, it is tied to business objectives and financial growth targets so you can be confident that the project won’t be just another cost-centre.

 During a road mapping session, Loomo will sit down with your team to delve deep into your business problem and what you are hoping to achieve.
 The Roadmap looks at: